DynamicCodeNinja/RBAC/README.md

 ### Inheritance

-There are two methods of inheritance; permission based, and role based.
-The default is permission based.
-But can be changed easily in the config.

-> If you don't want the inheritance feature in you application, simply ignore the `level` and `parent_id` parameter when you're creating roles.
+> If you don't want the inheritance feature in you application, simply ignore the `parent_id` parameter when you're creating roles.

-#### Permission Based

-Role with higher level is inheriting permission from roles with lower level.

-There is an example of this `magic`:

-You have three roles: `user`, `moderator` and `admin`.
-User has a permission to read articles, moderator can manage comments and admin can create articles.
-User has a level 1, moderator level 2 and admin level 3.
-It means, moderator and administrator has also permission to read articles, but administrator can manage comments as well.

-#### Role Based

 Roles that are assigned a parent_id of another role are automatically inherited when a user is assigned or inherits the parent role.